highlightjs/highlightjs-curl/README.md

 npm install
 ```

 Update `src/language/curl.js`.
-Be sure to update the test data `spec/sample.txt` to include a test for your changes, or create a new test in `spec/curl-spec.js`.
+Be sure to update the test data `test/markup` and `test/detect` files to include a test for your changes, or create a new test in `spec/curl-spec.js`.
 Run the local test with

 ```bash
 npm test
 ```

 The tests must pass!

-If you change the test data be sure to also sync the update with the `test/markup` and `test/detect` files.
-These are used by the highlight.js 3rd party language build and distribution process.

 Issue a pull request.